 Columbus, OH 43240

 Kick off big game days with Ohio eggs!
-Eggs are affordable, convenient and easy to prepare.
-One large egg is packed with 6 grams of high-quality protein and 8 essential nutrients – all for only 70 calories – making them a winning way to stay in the game, through to the last pass.
+Eggs are an all-around nutrient powerhouse, a complete protein with essential vitamins and minerals for healthy living.
+Plus, they’re affordable, convenient and easy to prepare – making them a winning way to stay in the game, through to the last pass.
 Ohio is the second largest egg farming state in the nation, producing more than 10 billion eggs each year!

-These game day recipes are sure to score big points with Buckeye fans young and old:
+These game day recipes are sure to score big points with Buckeye fans of all ages:

 A Buckeye victory will taste even sweeter with Buckeye Cookies from Ohio food blogger NeighborFood.